Joseph McCarthy: Army–McCarthy hearings

 Early in 1954, the U.S. Army accused McCarthy and his chief counsel, Roy Cohn, of improperly pressuring the army to give favorable treatment to G. David Schine, a former aide to McCarthy and a friend of Cohn's, who was then serving in the army as a private.
 McCarthy claimed that the accusation was made in bad faith, in retaliation for his questioning of Zwicker the previous year.
 The Senate Permanent Subcommittee on Investigations, usually chaired by McCarthy himself, was given the task of adjudicating these conflicting charges.
 Republican senator Karl Mundt was appointed to chair the committee, and the Army–McCarthy hearings convened on April 22, 1954.

 McCarthy chats with Roy Cohn (right) at the Army-McCarthy hearings.

 The army consulted with an attorney familiar with McCarthy to determine the best approach to attacking him.
 Based on his recommendation, it decided not to pursue McCarthy on the question of communists in government: "The attorney feels it is almost impossible to counter McCarthy effectively on the issue of kicking Communists out of Government, because he generally has some basis, no matter how slight, for his claim of Communist connection."

 The hearings lasted for 36 days and were broadcast on live television by ABC and DuMont, with an estimated 20 million viewers.
 After hearing 32 witnesses and two million words of testimony, the committee concluded that McCarthy himself had not exercised any improper influence on Schine's behalf, but that Cohn had engaged in "unduly persistent or aggressive efforts".
 The committee also concluded that Army Secretary Robert Stevens and Army Counsel John Adams "made efforts to terminate or influence the investigation and hearings at Fort Monmouth", and that Adams "made vigorous and diligent efforts" to block subpoenas for members of the Army Loyalty and Screening Board "by means of personal appeal to certain members of the [McCarthy] committee".

 Of far greater importance to McCarthy than the committee's inconclusive final report was the adverse effect that the extensive exposure had on his popularity.
 Many in the audience saw him as bullying, reckless, and dishonest, and the daily newspaper summaries of the hearings were also frequently unfavorable.
-Late in the hearings, Senator Stuart Symington made an angry and prophetic remark to McCarthy.
-Upon being told by McCarthy that "You're not fooling anyone", Symington replied: "Senator, the American people have had a look at you now for six weeks; you're not fooling anyone, either."
+Late in the hearings, upon being told by McCarthy that "You're not fooling anyone", Senator Stuart Symington replied: "Senator, the American people have had a look at you now for six weeks; you're not fooling anyone, either."